1000nettles/hey-wait/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G82ZNNS)

 “Hey, Wait!” is a FoundryVTT module allowing a GM to place “event triggers” as tiles on a scene.
 When players collide with these triggers, the game pauses and the scene shifts to the player, allowing a GM to explain the theatre-of-the-mind landscape, if the player has ran into a pack of monsters, or anything else you can think of!
+You can even trigger and execute macros.
 The intent is to give GMs a bit of breathing room with a pack of players who love to explore.

 ## What Does This Look Like? :eyes: